Albert0i/RedisDump/RedisFunctions.md

 ```

 ##### **fCall** and **fCallRo**
+Or more intuitively, to wrap the sendCommands with:
 ```
 redis.fCall = function(name, keys = [], args = []) {
     const numkeys = keys.length.toString();